 "I'm good, I can do this!"
 Because: The more positive you are, the more confidently you will be able to sell your speech, your presentation or your concern to the audience.

 And it doesn't matter whether you are speaking in front of one or several people.
-Just keep in mind: You have a purpose and want to inspire, convince or inform your audience.
+Just make it clear to yourself again and again: You have a concern and want to inspire, convince or inform your audience.

 Okay, you now know 5 important rhetorical devices that you can use in your language.
 Of course, it doesn't matter which language you speak - the main thing is that your audience understands you.